Data stream naming schemeedit

 Logs include application error events and application logs.
 Logs are stored in the following data streams:

 APM error/exception logging:

-The APM integration maps an instrumented service’s name–defined in each APM agent’s configuration–to the index that its data is stored in Elasticsearch.
-This process provides more granular security and retentions policies, and simplifies the overall APM experience.
+The APM integration maps an instrumented service’s name–defined in each APM agent’s configuration–to the index that its application defined metrics are stored in Elasticsearch.
 Service names therefore must follow index naming rules:

 Service names are case-insensitive and must be unique.

 For example, you cannot have a service named

 Special characters will be removed from service names and replaced with underscores (

 _).
 Special characters include:

 '\\', '/', '*', '?', '"', '<', '>', '|', ' ', ',', '#', ':', '-'